davidtwco/rfcs/text/0000-build-std.md

 When Cargo builds the dependency graph, it is driven by the index (not `Cargo.toml`), so builtin dependencies need to be included in the index.

-↩ [*Registry index JSON*][registry-index-json]
+↩ [*Registries*][registries]

 ### Why add a new key to Cargo's registry index JSON schema?
 [rationale-cargo-builtindeps]: #why-add-a-new-key-to-cargos-registry-index-json-schema

-Cargo's [registry index schema][cargo-json-schema] cannot make breaking changes to its structure without incrementing its `v` key, representing the version of the schema.
-Packages are published under one particular version of the schema, meaning that older versions of Cargo cannot use newer versions of packages which are defined using a schema it does not have knowledge of.
-There are currently 3 versions of the schema:
+Cargo's [registry index schema][cargo-json-schema] is versioned and making a behaviour-of-Cargo-modifying change to the existing `deps` keys would be a breaking change.
+Each packages is published under one particular version of the schema, meaning that older versions of Cargo cannot use newer versions of packages which are defined using a schema it does not have knowledge of.

-- 1: added in 1.0
-- 2: added the `features2` field to support newer features syntax, partially taking responsibility of feature lists from `features`.
-Added to `v` key to support schema versions
-- 3: added `artifact`, `bindep_target` and `lib` keys to `deps` to support artifact dependencies

 Cargo ignores packages published under an unsupported schema version, so older versions of Cargo cannot use newer versions of packages relying on these features.
-This means that a new schema version is disruptive to users on older toolchains and should be avoided where possible.
+New schema version is disruptive to users on older toolchains and should be avoided where possible.

 Some new fields, including `rust-version`, were added to all versions of the schema.
 Cargo ignores fields it does not have knowledge of, so older versions of Cargo will simply not use `rust-version` and its presence does not change their behaviour.

-In a similar sense, current and older versions of Cargo already function correctly without knowledge of crate's standard library dependencies.
-A new top- level key will be ignored by older versions of Cargo, while newer versions will process it and combine it with the `deps` key.
-This is distinct to the changes required for artifact dependencies in version 3, which do not have a suitable representation in older versions of Cargo.
+Existing versions of Cargo already function correctly without knowledge of crate's standard library dependencies.
+A new top-level key will be ignored by older versions of Cargo, while newer versions will understand it.
+This is a different approach to that taken when artifact dependencies were added to the schema, as those do not have a suitable representation in older versions of Cargo.

-A possible alternative to `builtin_deps` could be to modify `deps` entries with a new `builtin: bool` field, similar to the keys added in version 3.
-These entries would not be processed correctly by older versions of Cargo which would look in the registry to find these packages and fail.
-These packages could be found if dummy versions of builtin dependencies were added to registries, perhaps whenever publishing a package with a `builtin` dependencies, but older versions of Cargo would pass these to `rustc` via `--extern` and shadow the real standard library dependencies in the sysroot.
-This approach is valid with a new version of the schema, but as discussed above this limits older versions of Cargo to packages without a `builtin` dependency specified.
+The obvious alternative to a `builtin_deps` key is to modify `deps` entries with a new `builtin: bool` field and to increment the version of the schema.
+However, these entries would not be understood by older versions of Cargo which would look in the registry to find these packages and fail to do so.

+That approach could be made to work if dummy packages for `core`/`alloc`/`std` were added to registries.
+Older versions of Cargo would pass these to rustc via `--extern` and shadow the real standard library dependencies in the sysroot, so these packages would need to contain `extern crate std; pub use std::*;` (and similar for `alloc`/`core`) to try and load the pre-built libraries from the sysroot (this is the same approach as packages like [embed-rs][embed-rs-source] take today, using `path` dependencies for the standard library to shadow it).

-↩ [*Registry index JSON*][registry-index-json]
+↩ [*Registries*][registries]

-### Why can builtin_deps shadow other packages in the registry?
+### Why can `builtin_deps` shadow other packages in the registry?
 [rationale-cargo-index-shadowing]: #why-can-builtin_deps-shadow-other-packages-in-the-registry

 While `crates.io` forbids certain crate names including `std`, `alloc` and